Agentic AI Trading: The Complete 2026 Guide

 Polymarket — prediction markets, 5-minute BTC up/down

 Polymarket's 5-minute BTC up/down market is the highest-frequency thing available.
 288 fresh markets a day, each resolving in 5 minutes against a Chainlink BTC oracle.
 That cadence is exactly what an iterating agent wants — strategy ideas get hundreds of samples in a single day.
+The relevant developer surface is the Polymarket docs plus the CTF exchange approval flow in the web app.

 Full build: Building a Polymarket AI Trading Bot From Scratch.
 Strategy library: 100x Polymarket strategies.
 Live results: the first paid fill update.
 Earlier research-shape work: Karpathy-style autoresearch and the original predictions-market run.